AdobeDocs/experience-manager-65.de-DE/help/sites-authoring/experience-fragments.md

 ---
-title: Experience Fragments  in AEM Sites Authoring
+title: Experience Fragments  in der AEM Sites-Erstellung
 description: Experience Fragments
 uuid: 9a1d12ef-5690-4a2e-8635-a710775efa39
 contentOwner: User